AutoAI/challenges/docs/waldo.md

 ## Format

 The Programs will be submitted as a single file that accepts a single command line string, the path to a directory containing the  images.
 The program must print to console a JSON Array that pairs the filenames in the image with a "yes"/"no" for whether a stop-sign is present or not present in the image respectively.
-A sample submission is shown below
+A sample submission is shown below:
-'''

     [
         {
   	    "filename": "sid.png",
             "stop_sign": "yes"
         },
         {
 	    "filename": "anotherfile.png",
 	    "stop_sign": "no"
         }
     ]

- '''
+## Submission Instructions

+TBD, any submission must be paired with at least 15 images that do contain a stop-sign and 15 that do not into their respective folders.

+## Judging/Grading

+Programs will be scored with the following metric \(  a^2 \)